Skip to Main Content

 7. Missing = if you coded your missing data a specific way when you were cleaning your data, here is where you can tell SPSS what the code or value is that you’ve assigned to missing data.
 This way SPSS will take this into account when running analyses and not just consider these values as valid responses from participants which could then skew or bias your results.

-• For example, let’s say our dataset was missing some responses to the AGE question.
-If we already cleaned our data and entered -1 for all of those individuals who didn’t answer this question, here in this Missing Data column, we can add that information.
+• For example, let’s say our dataset was missing some responses to the Age question.
+If we already cleaned our data and entered -1 for all of those individuals who didn’t answer this question, we can add that information here in the Missing Data column.

 8. Columns = the column width of your variables on the Data View.
 This is purely aesthetic and doesn’t affect your data or analyses.
 You generally don’t need to touch this.